 The week following the recital, students and parents come to the student’s normal lesson time, but there is no formal lesson.
 We sit down and hash out the past and the future of the student’s piano studies together.
 (The last week of May my studio is closed for a semester break then we return for summer lessons the first week of June).

 My role in that meeting time is giving the student a formal evaluation and the parent and student’s part is filling out questionnaires I give to them ahead of time.
 Today we’re focusing on the former.

 Many teachers, after seeing my extensive tutorial on how Evernote can help you organize your studio, got a peek at my evaluation form, and have been asking if I would be willing to share.
 Not only am I going to share the form, but I’m going to explain in detail how I use Evernote to organize and track evaluations from year to year.

 Seeing how far we’ve come is only possible if we remember where we started!

 First, let me tell you that nothing is new under the sun.
 Through other teachers’ generosity, their ideas have helped me develop a form of my own.
 I would encourage you to do the same!

 My rating scale was inspired by Leila Viss’s post on her weekly lesson assessments.
-Details for skill area were inspired by an article in AMT magazine on assessments, and Natalie Weber’s Year-End Evaluation form she shared several years ago (which is what I used my first couple of years).
+Details for skill areas were inspired by an article in AMT magazine on assessments, and Natalie Weber’s Year-End Evaluation form she shared several years ago (which is what I used my first couple of years).

 Here’s a screenshot (in 3 images) showing you what the form looks like as a note in Evernote.